 • Experience with sports, arts, service, or other extracurricular clubs

 • Experience living or working overseas preferred

 What is the living situation for faculty?

 Most new faculty live in apartments rented from the school.
-Some are in student dormitories, some on the edge of campus, and some within a 5-10 minute walk.
-In return for the rent paid by faculty, the school provides furnishings, basic appliances, utilities, phone and interent connections, and weekly cleaning service for the in-dormitory apartments.
+Some are in student dormitories, some on the edge of campus, and some within a 5–10 minute walk.
+In return for the rent paid by faculty, the school provides furnishings, basic appliances, utilities, a home phone, and internet service.
+A weekly cleaning service is provided for the in-dormitory apartments.